cleverguns/plague-shell/README.md

 # <img align="left" src="https://raw.githubusercontent.com/PlagueSec/PlagueSecOS/master/pictures/plaguesec.svg"> PlagueSecurity Shell

-PlagueSecurity-Shell is a synth-shell based command prompt, meaning it has features that are derived from synth-shell.
+Plague-Shell is a synth-shell based command prompt, meaning it has features that are derived from synth-shell.

 ## Installation
 Installing it is **so simple!**.